kalsan/reconstructive-optical-flow/README.md

+# Notice: abandoned

+This project was developed for testing purposes for my master thesis and is now abandoned.

 # Reconstructive optical flow

 This is a prototype for a simple algorithm that should improve optical flows for 2D affine transformations.